 10. Makers & Finders Coffee

 Makers & Finders Coffee has a feel and is unlike any other place on this list.
 They serve top-notch specialty coffee, but also delicious South American cuisine.
 They have a full menu with tons of dishes to choose for breakfast, lunch, or dinner.
+This truly is home to some of the best coffee in Las Vegas.

 The coffee we had – a Kalita Wave pour-over – was exceptional, but also quite expensive.
 If you don’t mind splurging a little, you won’t be disappointed with the coffee.
 We think the best way to experience Makers & Finders is to sit down for a meal followed by coffee.
 That way you get to sample the authentic Colombian inspired cooking alongside some excellent coffee.
 You can find them at 1120 S. Main St. Suite 110.